Tips for Using a Garden Trellis to Grow Cucumbers

 Avoid Transplanting

-Cucumber plants are not the best for transplanting because they do not like their roots disturbed.
+Cucumber vines are not the best for transplanting because they do not like their roots disturbed.
 I’ve done it in the past, and while it has worked, usually only half of the transplants make it.

 Warm Temperature